 Inserting Roman Catholic Relics and Doctrines in Adventist Liturgy And Bible Study

 In our Sabbath School lessons, more and more adoration is given to Roman Catholic relics, priestly charity, liturgy and vestments of their worship.
-For example, the acceptance of “rosary” in a Bible discussion, while appearing in a distancing view, is really a move in alliance, to confirm to the Roman Catholics who are reading that the Adventist Leaders are “coming home,” and bring all the “children” (church members) with them!
+For example, the acceptance of “rosary” in a Bible discussion, while appearing in a distancing view, is really a move in alliance, to conform to the Roman Catholics reading the lesson, that the Adventist Leaders are “coming home,” and bringing all the “children” (church members) with them!

 “Although the biblical intention of these images was purely symbolical… It is seen through the use of… the Christian crosses around the neck, and the Muslim (and Christian) rosaries around the fingers.”

-The Rosary is not a Protestant practice or symbol, but is distinctively a Roman Catholic tradition, yet it finds place in Bible discussions in Adventism.
+The Rosary is not a Protestant practice or symbol but is a distinctively Roman Catholic tradition, yet it finds its place in Bible discussions in Adventism.
 This might cause heartburn to some readers, but the Cross is not a Christian symbol either, it is purely pagan!
 The Christian’s symbol is a Lamb.
-Yet we glory in the efficacious blood that was shed on the cross, wearing the symbol of the cross is idolatry, and is tantamount to ancient Isreal’s vaingloriously worshiping their temple rather than the God whose presence made it glorious.
+Though we should glory in the efficacious blood that was shed on the cross, wearing the symbol of the cross is idolatry, and is tantamount to ancient Isreal’s vaingloriously worshiping their temple rather than the God whose presence made it glorious.

 “One of the most familiar symbols of Roman Catholicism is the circle of small beads called rosary beads.”